kaikai581/petals-to-the-metal/README.md

 A large amount of papers have been published about the construction of a rotationally equivariant CNN.
 The variant I am testing out in this repository is [e2cnn](https://github.com/QUVA-Lab/e2cnn).
 ## A rotationally equivariant CNN, E(2)-steerable CNN
 [Amsterdam Machine Learning Lab](https://amlab.science.uva.nl/), a group led by [Prof. Max Welling](https://staff.fnwi.uva.nl/m.welling/), has been applying group theory to the mathematical framework of neural networks for years with impactful publications.

+It is anecdotally interesting to note that Prof. Welling got his PhD degree under the instruction of Prof. Gerard 't Hooft, a renowned theoretical physicist who proved the renormalizability of gauge theories in his PhD work and received the Nobel Prize in Physics with it in 1999.